Thornaby Academy

 Thornaby Academy (formerly Thornaby Community School) is a coeducational secondary school located in Thornaby-on-Tees in the Borough of Stockton-on-Tees, North Yorkshire, England.

 Background

-The school was previously known as Bassleton School before being renamed Thornaby Community School in September 1999.
+Thornaby Academy was built on the site of a school which had been previously demolished known as Bassleton School.
+When Thornaby Academy was first built it was known as Thornaby Community School (TCS).
 Thornaby Community School converted to academy status in September 2010 and was renamed Thornaby Academy.
-The school is sponsored by Teesside University, Stockton Sixth Form College, Stockton Riverside College and Stockton-on-Tees Borough Council.
+The school is sponsored by Northern Education Trust as of January 2024.

 Thornaby Academy offers GCSEs and BTECs as programmes of study for pupils.
 The school also has a specialism in business and enterprise with a particular focus on digital media.